Using Pipeline Policies

 A Preview feature:

-• Is provided without service-level agreements (SLA) and therefore does not include CloudBees' commitment on functionality or performance
+• Is provided without service-level agreements (SLA), and therefore does not include CloudBees' commitment to functionality or performance.

-• May graduate from preview state to fully supported or be removed from the product
+• May graduate from Preview to a supported feature or be removed from the product.

 Product features and documentation are frequently updated.
 If you find an issue or have a suggestion, please contact CloudBees Support.